jimenglish81/testapp/README.md

 TODO

 to install run...
-'npm install' on root then run 'grunt'
+'npm install' on root then 'grunt'